lb3361/gigatron-lcc/README.md

 and can be executed from a normal Windows command line.
 However it remains necessary to install the Windows version of python with the python launcher `py` installed for everyone's use.
-The command `make install` creates batch files `glcc.bat` and `glink.bat` in the binary directory that can then be used to invoke gigatron-lcc from the Windows command line.
-These batch files simply invoke the python launcher `py -3` with the full path name of the python scripts `glcc` or `glink`.
-If you move the gigatron-lcc installation elsewhere, you need to edit this path name.
+The command `make install` creates simple batch files `glcc.bat` and `glink.bat` in the `bin` directory.
+These files can be used to invoke gigatron-lcc from the Windows command line.
+The simplest way to use them is to add the `bin` directory to the executable search path.

 ## 3 Compiler invocation